Spiced Pan-Fried Lamb Chops With Mint Vinaigrette

 Absolutely!
 The spice rub will work with any cut of lamb that’s suitable for grilling – loin chops, steak, loin, neck, ribs and so on.
 It will also work with beef.
 The mint vinaigrette is a condiment that works with any red meat.

-Can I Grill These On The BBQ?
+Can I Grill Lamb Chops On The BBQ?

 Hell yeah!
 These would be sensational if grilled outdoors as that slightly smoky chargrilled flavour will work well with the vinaigrette.